anthonywchen/AmbER-Sets/README.md

 ```

 ### License
-The AmbER data is licensed under the [Creative Commons Zero v1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).
+The AmbER sets data in the [data](data) directory is licensed under the [Creative Commons Zero v1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).
 All code provided in this respository is licensed under the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).

 ### Contact
 For questions or comments on AmbER sets, please open a pull request or contact Anthony Chen at <anthony.chen@uci.edu>.